The Ergonomic Edge to Playing!

 The remaining challenge to completing the task lay in the development of perfect feet for the Performa.
 The design, material selection, and gripping integrity were critical requirements.
 The inventors would seek out a soft rubber compound that would not damage the varnish, provide a strong grip so as to stay in place and provide minimal contact so that there be no muffling of the sound.

 The Performa is an exciting choice for any player, and most especially one who currently does not use a shoulder rest but would like to.
 Playing will feel more organic while the head, neck, arms, and hands find restrictions and discomfort eliminated.
 The Performa Shoulder Rest allows viola playing to feel more organic.
 Performa allows the head, neck, arms, and hands to function without restrictions and discomfort when placed properly on the instrument.

-The Performa Shoulder Rest for viola is available in two sizes: Large and Small.
-The large size is designed for 15.5-17" violas.
-The small size is designed for 15-16.5" violas.
+The Performa Shoulder Rest for viola is available in two sizes: Standard Bout and Wide Bout.
+The standard bout size is designed for 15-16.5" violas.
+The wide bout size is designed for 15.5-17" violas.

 - 11mm foot